France starts autumn in cultural style with a month of events in September

 Where: across France

-Perhaps the crowning glory of France’s cultural events of the autumn sees many public and private buildings open to the public.
+Perhaps the crowning glory of France’s cultural events in September sees many public and private buildings open to the public.
 Across these two European Heritage Days you can access the Elysée Palace and town halls as well as private castles and villas.
 Whether the venues are open normally or not, this weekend sees special guided tours, demonstrations and performances hosted at each of them or across multiple venues so you can follow a heritage trail.

 While the route of this marathon takes in spectacular wine country, you don’t have to consume any until the finish.
 Starting in Tours the route goes along the banks of the Loire taking in Villandry Castle, Berthenay, Saint-Genouph and La Riche.
 But this wouldn’t be France if there wasn’t a gastronomic element.
 Competitors and their supporters are invited to join the “pasta party” the evening before the race.